grafana/grafana/docs/sources/tutorials/ha_setup.md

 # How to setup Grafana for high availability

 Setting up Grafana for high availability is fairly simple.
 You just need a shared database for storing dashboard, users, and other persistent data.
-So the default embedded SQLite database will not work, you will have to migrate to MySQL or Postgres.
+So the default embedded SQLite database will not work, you will have to switch to MySQL or Postgres.

 <div class="text-center">